The Duel After the Masquerade

 A strange painting

-A duel scene, on a winter morning, in a Masquerade ball…
+A duel on a winter morning, following a masquerade ball.

-Pierrot has been wounded, a man dressed as a French nobleman holds him and a Doge of Venice examines his wound.
-The winner dressed as an American Indian left his sword and walks away with a Harlequin…
+Pierrot has been wounded.
+A man dressed as a French nobleman supports him, while a Doge of Venice examines his injury.
+The victor, dressed as an American Indian, has laid down his sword and walks away accompanied by a Harlequin.

 The Execution of Marshal Ney painting